ShiroTakeda/gams-mode/README.md

 Or you can use `customize' built in Emacs.
 Try M-x customize-apropos-groups [RET] gams [RET.]

-Please read the sample file "setting-sample.el", too.
+Please read the sample file "gams-setting-sample.el", too.

 Basic customizable variables in GAMS and GAMS-LST mode:
 ---------------------------------------------------------------------